Visit our online store for 100% handmade items!

 Spring Hydrangea Companions

-- Tulips and Daffodils: Plant bulbs around hydrangeas for an early burst of color.
+- Tulips and Daffodils: Plant bulbs around hydrangeas for an early burst of colour.

 - Bleeding Heart: Its delicate pink flowers provide a charming prelude to summer hydrangeas.